 Redirecting attention elsewhere can work in some situations.
 Suddenly exclaiming, “Jim!”, and walking toward some random person in the room might be a way to ease the tension in the area (you’ll still want to keep an eye on your potential assailant).

 Pretending to take an urgent phone call could work in a similar manner.
-Anything that diverts the current attention and focus elsewhere can be useful in dissolving a tense situation.
+Anything that diverts the current attention to focus elsewhere can be useful in dissolving a tense situation.

 In many ways what we do before a fight has begun is more important and better determines the outcome than anything we might do during a physical exchange.
 Explore every opportunity you encounter to learn new methods of deception.
 Practice as many of these as is practical – but clearly do not use them to initiate fights.